rolicot/cometblue-asyncio/README.md

   request.
 Some other libs try to e.g. download everything on first/each connection, which takes forever.

-- (Once refactoring is finished) Pythonic, no scaffolding code with hidden typos.
+- (Once refactoring is finished:) Pythonic, no scaffolding code with hidden typos.
 API expects sane programmers, no babysitting through excess sanitization of unthinkable input combinations.